justnotiyann/bang_iyannn/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, Express etc.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more technologies - And become FAANG DEVELOPERRRR !